image-charts/documentation/docs/chart.js.md

 - datalabels: [Display labels on data for any type of charts](https://chartjs-plugin-datalabels.netlify.app/)

+### Remove watermark

-### How to create/add the hash key to remove the watermark from Chart.js version?
+!!! info "How to create/add the hash key to remove the watermark from Chart.js version?"
     Here is the process to remove watermark : [Enterprise version](/enterprise)

 #### Syntax